 The 52xx family is a range of automatic movements, that equipped the Lord Matic Special and the King Seiko Special.
 They all have the stop second and the manual winding feature, their frequency is 28,800 bph.

-The LM Special was only available in day & date configuration, with 5206 or 5216 calibre.
+The LM Special was only available in day & date configuration, the first couple of years with the 5206 calibre (with instant day & date shift at midnight) and then with the simpler 5216 calibre (without instant shift).
 It has a double language day disc, like the 5606 movement.
 The day and date quickset is working well and hasn’t the same potential issue than the 56xx.

-It is interesting to know that these 52xx movements have been reengineered in the 90’s to lead to the excellent 4S calibre range (4S12, 4S15, etc…) which can be found in the Seiko Alpinist from that period.
+It is interesting to know that these 52xx movements have been reengineered in the 90’s to lead to the excellent 4S calibre range (4S12, 4S15, etc…) which can be found in the Seiko Alpinist and some Credor as well.

 Lord Matic Special 52xx : variations